 Elizabeth willed “my negro woman Doll and all her future increase” to her nephew Elias Newman.
 Elizabeth’s will was written 1728/9 and proved in 1739.
 Essex County, Virginia: Will book 6, page 208.
 I have not yet found an inventory for Elizabeth’s estate.

 Elias Newman’s will was written 6 January 1747/8 and proved in 1750.
-Elias’ wife Ann received four slaves: Jack, George, Sambo & Sarah.
-Elias Newman willed these slaves to his children: Will (boy), Jenny (girl), Guy (boy), Moringgo (boy), Nette (girl).
+Elias’ wife Ann received four enslaved individuals: Jack, George, Sambo & Sarah.
+Elias Newman willed these enslaved individuals to his children: Will (boy), Jenny (girl), Guy (boy), Moringgo (boy), Nette (girl).
 Essex County, Virginia: Will book 8, page 318.
-The inventory dated 17 Apr 1750 lists slaves, but there was no mention of Doll.
+The inventory dated 17 Apr 1750 listed enslaved individuals, but there was no mention of Doll.